Theme for the Week - Halloween Part II

 Number of the Week: 10 - When you show your child anything say "10 pieces of candy" (or whatever you are counting).
 Count to 10.
 Write the number 10 on paper.
 Show your child 10 things at a time and count them - "one" "two" "three" - so your child gets used to the pattern.
 When I have been counting to my son, he now points to things and makes sounds like he's trying to count.

 Songs of the Week: Three Little Witches - This is a cute short little song that you can use to count to three.
 The tune is the same as "One Little, Two Little, Three Little Indians" Story of the Week: Halloween Books Suggestions from Apples4theteacher.
 I'm going to repeat this the same as last week.
 There are SO many fun Halloween books out there, we just couldn't pick one.
 This website is fabulous in general, but this particular link is great because it lists the ISBN numbers so you can check on-line with your library before you go to know if the book is in or not.
 If you can't find these books at the library this week, you can look on on-line for your favorite book seller.
-Snack of the Week: Banana Ghosts - This recipe is from the Family Fun website.
-They have you cover a banana with melted white chocolate and add candy eyes.
-You could also cover the banana with white frosting or marshmallow creme.
-You can use raisins (if you're comfortable your toddler can safely eat them) or a dab of black frosting for the eyes.
-There are also a bunch of super fun ideas at the Parenting website.
-Just make sure they aren't too scary or are appropriate for your child's age.
+Snack of the Week: Banana Ghosts - This recipe is from the Fabulously Frugal website.
+You can use mini chocolate chips, stevia chips or raisins (if you're comfortable your toddler can safely eat them) or a dab of black frosting for the eyes.
+Scroll down on the page for even more fun ideas.

 Spanish Words of the Week: la bruja = witch, el dulce = candy, and there is no equivalent to "trick or treat" in Spanish since it's not a Latin holiday.
 My friend Jo who's first language was Spanish says they just said "trick or treat" when they were kids.
 Thanks Jo!